CutTheWire/cisco_question_bank/questions.md

 - [ ] to identify any IP address
 - [x] to identify one specific IP address

-## 73. What commonly motivates cybercriminals to attack networks as compared to hacktivists or state-sponsored hackers?
----
-- [x] financial gain
-- [ ] political reasons
-- [ ] fame seeking
-- [ ] status among peers

 ## 74. Refer to the exhibit.
 The company has provided IP phones to employees on the 192.168.10.0/24 network and the voice traffic will need priority over data traffic.
 What is the best ACL type and placement to use in this situation?
 ---
 ![alt text](3~5/image-22.png)